PhD Research.

 • Physical activity has declined since lockdown

 The above key findings are useful for future lockdowns, as we know that mental wellbeing and social participation are statistically significantly negatively affected during lockdown and social isolation.
 Interventions can be implemented to counteract these negative changes.
 It is also useful to know that sleep quality was poor during lockdown and is still suffering now.
-While it is difficult to pinpoint direct causation for this, we can draw from previous suggestion that increased physical activity improves sleep quality.
+While it is difficult to pinpoint direct causation for this, we can draw from the previous suggestion that increased physical activity improves sleep quality.
 Public health authorities should also be aware that people who usually lead an active lifestyle, might be particularly susceptible to such disruptions (Martinez-de-Quel et al., 2021).